nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Edit note of a tutor: `edit_note`

-Shortcut for editing note to tutor at a particular index
+Shortcut for editing note to tutor at a particular index.
+The tutor must have a note in order to edit.

 Format: `edit_note INDEX NOTE`

-Example: `edit_note 1 not patient`
+Example: `edit_note 1 not patient` edits existing note of tutor 1 to `not patient`

 Example Output:
 on the right of ,<br>